 Gather the ingredients.

 Peel the carrots and parsnips.
-In a large pot, boil them till they are fork tender.
-Remove them from the water.
-When cool enough to handle, dice them finely and reserve.
+In a large pot of boiling water, cook them until fork-tender, 8 to 10 minutes.
+Remove them from the water and when cool enough to handle, dice finely and reserve.

-Hard boil five eggs.
-When cool enough to handle, dice them finely and reserve.
+Hard boil the eggs.
+When cool enough to handle, dice finely and set aside.

 Finely dice the onions, celery, and pickles.

-In a large bowl, add the diced potatoes, diced chicken or other meat, diced carrots, parsnips, eggs, onion, and celery.
-Reserve some of the vegetables and eggs to use to decorate the salad.
+In a large bowl, add the diced potatoes, diced cooked chicken or other meat, diced carrots, parsnips, eggs, onion, and celery, reserving some of the vegetables and eggs to use to decorate the salad.

 Squeeze the diced pickles lightly in a paper towel to remove some of their juice (otherwise the salad will be too watery) and add to the rest of the diced ingredients.